COLORECTAL CANCER OVERVIEW

 Toxicity of molecularly targeted antiangiogenic agents: Cardiovascular effects

-Acneiform eruption secondary to epidermal growth factor (EGFR) inhibitors
+Acneiform eruption secondary to epidermal growth factor receptor (EGFR) inhibitors

 The following organizations also provide reliable health information: